All uniform styles must be as those supplied by our official suppliers. Other styles of skirts, polo shirts and sweatshirts are not acceptable.

 Optional items (you may wish to purchase these as many PE lessons will still be outside and throughout the year):

-- Black leggings with school logo.
+- Black leggings with school logo (if worn as an alternative to shorts).

 - Reversible red & black rugby/hockey/football shirts.